Blackness in Opera

 About the Author

-Naomi André is an associate professor of women's studies at the University of Michigan.
-Karen M. Bryan is a professor and chair of the department of music at the University of Arkansas at Little Rock.
-Eric Saylor is a professor of musicology at Drake University.
+Naomi André is David G. Frey Distinguished Professor at the University of North Carolina at Chapel Hill.
+Karen M. Bryan is the Executive Director of Arkansas Learning Through The Arts.
+Eric Saylor is a professor of music history and musicology at Drake University.

 Also by this author